rgoderis/liri-node-app/README.md

 Liri searches for song information from spotify, band information from bands in town, and move information from OMDB.

-In addition all results are displayed via logs to the consle and appended to log.txt
+In addition all results are displayed via console.logs and appended to log.txt

 ### Command Line Commands
 - spotify-this-song (searches spotify by song title)